KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 # NYC Rideshare Demand Forecasting — Time Series Analysis

-This project predicts daily rideshare pickup demand across 100 NYC taxi zones using three years of Uber/Lyft trip data (684M records).
-The pipeline consists of four notebooks: data download, data validation, exploratory analysis, and demand forecasting.
-Three time series approaches were evaluated: Seasonal Naive (baseline), Prophet, and XGBoost.
-The goal was to identify the best model for operational planning.
+This project forecasts daily Uber/Lyft demand for NYC using 684M trip records from 2022-2024.
+The analysis focuses on the top 100 highest-volume zones, which capture 72% of total citywide demand.
+Three time series approaches were evaluated—Seasonal Naive, Prophet, and XGBoost.
+Results can be used to support more efficient driver allocation and improved service coverage.

-## Key Results

 **Model Performance:**
-- Best model (XGBoost) achieved 6.5% mean MAPE across 100 zones
-- XGBoost showed 35% improvement over seasonal naive baseline
+- XGBoost achieved 6.5% MAPE with 35% improvement over seasonal naive baseline

 **Data Discoveries:**
+- Demand follows a consistent weekly pattern with weekends averaging 17% higher than weekdays.
+This pattern enabled lag-based forecasting.
+- Within-zone demand was very stable (CV < 0.3), enabling reliable forecasts with simple lag features
 - Data quality was high with 99.91% of records passed validation
-- Within-zone demand was very stable (CV < 0.3 across all zones)
-- These characteristics influenced model selection: stable patterns favored simple lag features over complex seasonality modeling
-- Demand was more evenly distributed than expected.
-Top 30 zones captured only 32% of trips, far below a typical Pareto pattern.
-This likely reflects how zones are designed around neighborhoods, with more zones in dense areas like Manhattan.
-It meant 100 zones were needed for adequate coverage.

 ## Business Problem